serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

 }
 ```

-Then create the lambda function to trigger this query.
+Then, create the Lambda function to trigger this query.
 Create a file at `handlers/elasticsearch_geomapping.py` with the following contents:

 ```Python
 import os
 from elasticsearchquery import ElasticSearchQuery